dgoodman1224/blackjack/README.md

 It will just look like you are getting ready to push

-1- Basic Blackjack
+1- Basic Blackjack- Done

+2-Aces- Done

+3-Testing  TDD is dead

-2- Betting
+4- Betting

-3- Advanced blackjack (doubledown, blackjack, split)
+5- Advanced blackjack (doubledown, blackjack, split)

-4- Color additions
+6- Color additions

-5- Fake pulling and what not
+7- Fake pulling and what not